amcquade/fresh_script/README.md

 # fresh_script

 This program will search for spotify tracks posted in the HipHopHeads subreddit and add them to a playlist of your choice.
+HipHopHeads is a subreddit dedicated to everything hiphop, including the latest mixtapes, videos, news, and anything else hip hop related from your favorite artists.

 ## Getting Started

 ### Prerequisites

+This project uses Python3.
 You will need to setup a Spotify developer account and register your app.
 You will need the following things for this code:
 * client id
 * client secret
 * your spotify username